 All of these blocks - and more - connect like a puzzle to give kids a fun and empowering coding experience.

-Again, kids can create almost anything they can imagine with Scratch—all they need is art and code!
+Again, kids can create almost anything they can imagine—all they need is art and code (and perhaps some of these useful Scratch tips)!
 Not only is it an engaging and entertaining experience, but it provides a valuable launching pad toward other kids coding languages.